gcarreno/TestTemplates/README.md

 # Test Templates

-A repository with the gola to test many template engines available for Free Pascal.
+A repository with the goal to test many template engines available for Free Pascal.

 ## Template Engines